Australian Centre for the Study of Sexual Assault

 Acknowledging complexity in the impacts of sexual vicimtisation trauma

 This ACSSA Issues provides an overview of 'complex trauma' caused by ongoing sexual abuse and discusses the implications for human services practice and policy, including trauma-informed services.

 Community beliefs and misconceptions about male sexual assault

 This ACSSA Resource Sheet outlines four central assumptions concerning male sexual assault, and identifies research and data that dispel these assumptions.

 Engaging men in sexual assault prevention

-ACSSA Wrap: This paper looks at the role of men in sexual assault prevention and how men can be engaged as both educators and participants.
+This ACSSA Wrap looks at the role of men in sexual assault prevention and how men can be engaged as both educators and participants.

 True or false?
 The contested terrain of false allegations

-ACSSA Research Summary: This research summary helps clarify the debate about the prevalence of false allegations of sexual assault by providing a summary of recent literature on this issue.
+This ACSSA Research Summary helps clarify the debate about the prevalence of false allegations of sexual assault by providing a summary of recent literature on this issue.

 - Working with crisis care responses to sexual assault (Western Region Centre Against Sexual Assault)